Knaresborough railway station: History

 In 1865 the North Eastern Railway replaced the 1851 station with a new one designed by Thomas Prosser.
 The station was rebuilt c.1890.
-The 1851 water tower is still extant.
+The 1851 water tower is still extant, and is Grade II listed.

-Beyond the platforms eastbound is a tunnel which separated the station from the goods yard (now a bus depot) and the line's major junction.
+Beyond the platforms eastbound is a tunnel which separated the station from the goods yard and the line's major junction.
 The Knaresborough to Boroughbridge branch (1875–1950 for passengers, 1964 for goods) diverged from the main line to York opposite the goods yard.
 This line continued north-east until it met the East Coast Main Line between York and Northallerton at Pilmoor.
 The tunnel is still extant with both north and south portals are now listed structures.

 The station signal box supervises the single line section eastwards to Cattal, an adjacent level crossing and a crossover that is used to reverse those trains from Leeds that terminate here.
 Built in 1890, it is unusual in that it was built onto the end of an adjoining row of terraced houses on Kirkgate.
 It is separately Grade II listed.
 It was damaged by a runaway vehicle in July 2025.

 Facilities

-The station is unstaffed, but has a single ticket machine available on platform 1.
-The station buildings on the eastbound platform are in private commercial use – one of these is a cafe (sited in the old booking office) that is open to the public.
-Both platforms have shelters and are linked by subway and the level crossing.
+The station is unstaffed, but has a single ticket machine available.
+All the original station buildings are in private commercial use – one of these is a cafe (sited in the old booking office).
+Both platforms have shelters and are linked by a subway and the level crossing.
 Step-free access is via separate entrances to each platform.
-A long-line P.A. system and passenger information screens are in place to provide train running details.
+A long-line public address system and customer information screens are in place to provide train running details.